RedHatOfficial/rhelai-dev-preview/README.md

 [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) is the
-Red Hat Enterprise Linux installer, and it is embedded in all RHEL downloadable iso images.
+Red Hat Enterprise Linux installer, and it is embedded in all RHEL downloadable ISO images.
 The main method of automating RHEL installation is via scripts called Kickstart.
 For more information about Anaconda and Kickstart, [read these documents](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/performing_an_advanced_rhel_9_installation/index#what-are-kickstart-installations_kickstart-installation-basics).